dhmunro/dudley/README.md

 enclosed in quotes (either ' or ").
 You can escape quote or backslash characters with a backslash (\).
 Such quoted names must be confined to a single input line.

+In the following description, a type name will be called simply "type", a parameter name simply "param", and a variable name simply "var".
+(Struct member names and variable names are treated in exactly the same way, so "var" may also represent a struct member.)
+In the case of groups or structs, the parameter namespaces of the parent groups or structs will be searched in reverse order, so the parameter namespace is hierarchical in this sense.

 ## Comments